Introduction

 Anti-inflammatory and Antioxidant Properties

-It also helps reduce inflammation and oxidative stress, which play a role in both prostate problems and scalp health.
+It is also good in reducing inflammation and oxidative stress that are involved in prostate problems and scalp health.

 Saw Palmetto and Gender: Men vs. Women